Parkinson’s Disease May Be (Partially) an Autoimmune Disease

 Researchers hypothesize that autoimmunity in people with PD may develop when the neurons are no longer able to rid themselves of the abnormal accumulations of alpha-synuclein.
 In normal, healthy cells, old or damaged proteins are broken down and eliminated, but this process is not functioning properly in PD.
 When alpha-synuclein begins to form clumps, the immune system may mistakenly see it as a pathogen that needs to be attacked.1,2

-Potential new treatment strategies
+Potential new treatment strategies for Parkinson's

 This new finding provides additional knowledge and understanding of the disease processes that are present in PD and opens the door for using immunotherapies, drugs that suppress the abnormal immune response seen in autoimmune disorders.
 Additional research is needed to understand the molecular steps that occur in PD and the immune response, but researchers are hopeful that an immunotherapy strategy could help to prevent or lessen worsening symptoms in people with PD.1,2